WreckNoFear/valorant-piano-midi/README.md

 Program by Adam. ©2023. <br>
 Contact: https://wrecknofear.github.io/contact <br>
-Allowed for modification or redistribution for personal use only and credit must be given.
+Allowed for modification or redistribution for personal/educational use only and credit must be given.

 ```
 Libraries used: Pyautogui, Flask, Web MIDI API